National Guard of Russia: Organization and leadership

-The National Guard of Russia is directly subordinated to the supreme commander-in-chief (i.e. President of Russia) with the incumbent head of this new structure included into the Security Council as a permanent member.
-In a major overhaul of Russia's security agencies, the National Guard which will include Interior Ministry troops, servicemen of the Russian Armed Forces, and, as proposed in 2012, Ministry of Emergency Situations personnel such as fire fighters and rescue workers consisting of both conscripts and contract personnel and will take over functions previously managed by the OMON riot police and SOBR rapid-reaction forces.
-In turn, the Federal Migration Service (FMS) and the Federal Drug Service (FSKN) are to be incorporated into the structure of the Interior Ministry.
+The National Guard of Russia is directly subordinated to the supreme commander-in-chief, and the incumbent head is a permanent member of the Security Council.

+The National Guard itself includes Interior Ministry troops, service members of the Russian Armed Forces, and Ministry of Emergency Situations personnel such as firefighters and rescue workers.
+It has also taken over functions previously managed by the OMON riot police and SOBR rapid-reaction forces.

 The National Guard was expected to number some 350,000 to 400,000 men.
-However, as of May 2016, the Russian government did not propose the size of the forces actually needed.
-The establishing Presidential decree points out that the transformation process should be completed by 1 June 2016.
-On 20 April 2016, National Guard Director Zolotov stated that the National Guard of Russia is to exclude the appointment of employees with low moral and professional qualities who have committed defamatory acts.
+As of May 2016, however, the Russian government did not propose the size of the forces actually needed.
+On 20 April 2016, National Guard Director Zolotov stated that the National Guard of Russia will not appoint employees with low moral and professional qualities who have committed defamatory acts.